JuliaData/DataFrames.jl/index.md

 # DataFrames.jl

-DataFrames.jl is a Julia package that provides many essential tools for working with real-world data sets:
+DataFrames.jl is a Julia package that provides many essential tools for working with real-world data sets, including

-* An `NA` value for expressing missing data
+(1) An `NA` value for expressing missing data:

 	isna(NA)

-* A DataFrame type for working with tabular data:
+(2) A DataFrame type for working with tabular data:

 	df = DataFrame()
 	df["MyFirstColumn"] = [1, 2, 3, 4]
 	show(df)

-* DataFrame I/O routines for reading and writing DataFrames from/to standard formats:
+(3) DataFrame I/O routines for reading and writing DataFrames from/to standard formats:

 	df = read_table("my_dataset.csv")

-* Split-Apply-Combine routines:
+(4) Split-Apply-Combine routines:

 	by(iris, "Species", :(MeanPetalLength = mean(Petal_Length)))